zuozhenggh/learning-library/data-management-library/security/advanced/intro/intro.md

 In this workshop, you will find details of the use cases and scenarios that we put at your disposal so that you can discover and learn more about Oracle DB Security solutions.

-The complete architecture of this workshop is composed of 4 VMs as below:
+The complete architecture of the DB Security Hands-On Labs is composed of 4 VMs as below:

 ![](./images/dbseclab-v3-archi.png)

-- DBSec-Lab VM (*Mandatory for all labs*)
+- DBSec-Lab VM (*Mandatory for all labs: Baseline and Advanced workshops*)
-- AV Server VM (*for AVDF labs only*)
+- AV Server VM (*for Advanced workshop only*)
-- DBF Server VM (*for AVDF labs only*)
+- DBF Server VM (*for Advanced workshop only*)
-- OKV Server VM (*for Key Vault labs only*)
+- OKV Server VM (*for Advanced workshop only*)

-During this workshop, you'll use different resources to interact with these VMs:
+During this 2nd workshop, you'll use different resources to interact with these VMs:
 - SSH Terminal Client;
 - Glassfish HR App;
 - Oracle Enterprise Manager 13c;